Garrett Nussmeier leads No. 9 LSU's rally for 17-10 season-opening win at No. 4 Clemson

 But defenses set the tone early, with the only first-half touchdown coming on a 1-yard plunge by Clemson's Adam Randall on a fourth-down gamble by coach Dabo Swinney.
 Clemson’s defense forced two fumbles by LSU wide receivers in the first half, including Ronan Hanafin’s strip of Chris Hilton Jr. at the Clemson 13 in the closing seconds, preserving a 10-3 halftime lead.

+“I look up at the scoreboard and they say like that Dabo was like 115-11 when he’s leading at the half,” Kelly said.
+“I’m like, well, it’s going to be 12, but we got to go do something about it.
+We had to stop making those mistakes — and we did.”

-But the momentum changed early in the third quarter after Clemson’s Nolan Hauser, the hero of last year’s Atlantic Coast Conference championship win, missed a 48-yard field goal.
+The momentum changed in LSU's favor early in the third quarter after Clemson’s Nolan Hauser, the hero of last year’s Atlantic Coast Conference championship win, missed a 48-yard field goal.

 Nussmeier began carving up Clemson's defense on the ensuing drive with completions of 36 and 14 yards to Aaron Anderson.
 LSU missed a field goal, but came back to score on its next possession when Nussmeier found Green in the right corner of the end zone.